-Special Topics in Hospitality Management 0.5 unit THMT 4442
+Special Topics in Hospitality Management

-Special Topics in Tourism Management 0.5 unit
+Special Topics in Tourism Management

 Prerequisite: Restricted to students who have completed 15 units in the tourism and hospitality management or the business administration degree programs.

 An in-depth study of management and operational issues that are of specific importance to the student's chosen field, largely through independent research.
 Topics could include research methods, current literature review, computer applications, technological advances, etc. The specific topics will vary from year to year, depending on current developments within the industry.
 Seminar/workshop hours, plus independent research.